Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 a **highly coupled white-box test**.

-The name of the `test-case` is based on the `test code` and because of that does no longer bear any resemblance of the original `requirement`.
+The name of the `test-case` is based on the `test code` and because of that does no longer bear any resemblance to the original `requirement`.

 ### Why does it even matter?

-We have a failing test even thought our [refactoring](#refactoring) of the data store is compatible with the
+We have a failing test even though our [refactoring](#refactoring) of the data store is compatible with the
 [first requirement](#first-feature-keep-default-until-real-value-is-provided).